-There are international students in each dorm building, but 80% of dormitory residents are Germans.
-Since housing for German students is scarce, German students are only able to live in the dorms for a limited number of semesters (generally six).
+There are international students in each dorm building, but a large part of dormitory residents are Germans.
+Since housing for German students is scarce, German students are only able to live in the dorms for a limited number of semesters.
 They can extend their Wohnzeit (living time) by being voted to the positions of Tutoren, Senioren, or Mentoren.
-Each position serves a particular function that helps the dorm function smoothly.
-For example, one person may plan field trips for dorm residents while another may run the bar.
+Each position serves a particular function within the dorm.
+For example, one may plan field trips for dorm residents while another may run the bar.
 Most dorm buildings have a student bar, and there should be plenty of activities for you to participate in and other opportunities to get to know your dormmates, be they Germans or other international students.
 There are also Auslandertutor at your dorms who will help you with any questions/problems you may have.
+Keep in mind these are unpaid volunteer positions, so they are not on duty 24/7.

-Students will have access to the internet in dorms.
-However, the access is not immediate as you will need to set up an account with the help of your Hausmeister(in).
-Please expect to use public internet cafes for the first week for internet access.
-You should also bring an Ethernet cable as wireless is not as widely available as it is in the US.
+You will have access to the internet in dorms.
+However, it is not immediate as you will need to set up an account with instructions from the International Office or the help of your Ausländertutor.
+Expect to use public internet cafes for the first week.
+You need to bring an Ethernet cable as there is no wireless internet in the dorms.

-Students are responsible for leaving their rooms clean and damage free when vacating.
-Failure to do so may result in a hold placed on the student's transcript.
+You are responsible for leaving their rooms clean and damage free when vacating.
+Failure to do so may result in a hold placed on your transcript, and a bill issued by the Studierendenwerk for the damages will be forwarded to students.